sheeshkebap/Code1/Diary.md

 Branch is quite difficult but I try!
 So, now I get it: First you create a Branch and named it, then you publish the branch.
 The next is important: Whenever you change something in the branch, you have to save and commit the branch, otherwise you change also the main.

+## HTML

+**Syntax**
+How you write HTML tags correctly.

+**Semantics**
+What those tags mean and represent.

+Syntax is about writing rules, while sementics is about meaning.